tristwk/DA_bootcamp_capstone_project/Framework.md

     - Questions:
         1: What factors contribute to higher rent?
             - neighborhood
             - property type
+            - property type
             - room type
             - accomodates
             - bathroom: number of bathrooms, private or shared
             - bedroom: number of bedrooms, number of beds
             - amenities

         2: when is the best time period to rent out the property based on the data from June 2022?

-    - Overview dashboard:
-        1. Overview of airbnb rent in Berlin - the outcome of EDA
-            - Rent distribution by neighborhood
-            - Rent distribution by room type
-            - Rent distribution by number of bedrooms, bathrooms or beds
-            - Rent distribution by minimum booking night
-        2. Overview of host profile & reveiws
-            - Avg. number of listings
-            - response pattern
-            - response time x review score
-            - host identity x review score
-            - host pic x review score
-            - super host x review score (super host: receiving positive reviews, being responsive and avoiding cancelations)
-        3. Overview of reviews
-            - Avg. scores
-            - review scores value x neighborhood
+    - A dashboard tool to show what price the host should charge according to the the traits of their property.

 - How:
     1. Data Cleaning
     2. EDA